safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit/integrate-web3auth-and-safe.md

 yarn add @safe-global/auth-kit @web3auth/base @web3auth/modal @web3auth/openlogin-adapter
 ```

-If you run `yarn start` and see an error similar to `Module not found: Error: Can't resolve 'crypto'`, see Web3Auth's [Webpack 5 Polyfills Issue](https://web3auth.io/docs/troubleshooting/webpack-issues) for more context on how to fix or [commit 85ccd22](https://github.com/5afe/safe-space/pull/12/commits/85ccd22b8528d7eacd013a8e3f5bb0093c85b081) for the necessary code changes to fix the Polyfill issues.
+If you run `yarn start` and see an error similar to `Module not found: Error: Can't resolve 'crypto'`, see Web3Auth's [Webpack 5 Polyfills Issue](https://web3auth.io/docs/troubleshooting/webpack-issues).

 Note: You might also need to also install `browserify-zlib` (`yarn add browserify-zlib`), which is not included in the Web3Auth documentation.